mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When the buyer and I ran into disagreements in the contract, we'd first talk one-on-one.
 In these conversations, my goal was to go past the contract terms and find out the underlying need.

 For example, the first draft of the contract called for tight restrictions on discussing the sale publicly.
-I spoke with the buyer about why the clause was there, and it turned out that there were only a small number of things the buyer cared about keeping private.
+I spoke with the buyer about why the clause was there, and it turned out that there were only a few things the buyer cared about keeping private.
 We adjusted the wording from "you can't discuss anything publicly" to "you can't discuss [these two specific things](/i-sold-tinypilot/#what-am-i-allowed-to-say) publicly," and we both felt good about the compromise.

 ### Used dedicated accounts for the business

 Part of what made TinyPilot's ownership handoff smooth was that its accounts and infrastructure were totally separate from my other business and personal accounts:

 - I always sent emails related to the business from my @tinypilotkvm.com email address.
+- I always used @tinypilotkvm.com email addresses whenever signing up for services on behalf of TinyPilot.
 - I kept TinyPilot's email in a dedicated Fastmail account.
   - This wasn't true at the beginning.
 TinyPilot originally shared a Fastmail account with my other businesses, but I eventually migrated it to its own standalone Fastmail account.
-- Every service TinyPilot used was associated with an @tinypilotkvm.com email address.
-- I never associated my personal phone number with TinyPilot, Instead, I always used a dedicated Twilio number that forwarded to my real number.
+- I never associated my personal phone number with TinyPilot.
+Instead, I always used a dedicated Twilio number that forwarded to my real number.
 - All account credentials were in Bitwarden.

 After closing, handing over control was extremely straightforward.
 I just added the new owner to Bitwarden, and they took over from there.
 There were a few hiccups around 2FA codes I'd forgotten to put in Bitwarden, but we worked those out quickly.